ARE YOU ...?

 A retirement or independent living community is a housing complex or development that is designed for older adults who are no longer working and may be looking to live in a community with other retirees.
 They typically focus on providing older adults with a high degree of autonomy and self-sufficiency while still providing enjoyable amenities.

 An assisted living community is a housing facility that is specifically designed for older adults who may require assistance with daily activities such as bathing, dressing, and medication management.
 These communities have many of the same offerings as Independent Living, including a fitness area, scheduled activities, and transportation.

 Memory care is a type of specialized care for individuals with memory impairments, such as Alzheimer's disease or other forms of dementia.
 Memory care facilities typically provide a secure environment with staff trained in dementia care, as well as specialized programming and activities tailored to the needs of those with memory impairments.

 Adult Care Home

 An adult foster home is a type of residential care facility that provides a homelike setting for adults who need assistance with daily living activities.
 These homes are licensed by the state of Oregon, with a maximum of five residents.
 Adult foster homes offer a range of services, including meals, help with dressing and bathing, medication management, and assistance with other activities of daily living.
 They may also provide some level of supervision, depending on the level of care needed by the residents.
-The goal of adult foster homes is to provide a more personal and intimate setting for older adults and those with disabilities who need assistance, while promoting as much independence as possible.
+Adult foster homes aim to provide a more personal and intimate setting for older adults and those with disabilities who need assistance while promoting as much independence as possible.